BZemba87/guessing-game/README.md

 - After the above change, this then caused the "You got it in X tries" to start printing when it wasn't meant to.
 I fixed this by adding the "You have run out of guesses" code into an else statement.

-- A known issue that is irritating me but I have not yet figured out how to fix is after the error message "Must be a number!
-Try again.", the game will start again from the choose level page instead of allowing the user to take another guess at "What's the number?".
+- A bug exists where "You have run out of guesses!
+The number was 0" will sporadically appear at the end of each game alongside the correct message.

 # Technologies